Women’s Strength Training in Denver & DTC

 Strong is beautiful, and when it comes to fitness for women, there are countless ways to exercise and get the job done.
 Depending upon your personal fitness goals and women’s strength training preferences, it is important to consider the modality that works best for getting your body where you ultimately want it to be.
-Some of the requests that Shape Plus hears from ladies is to lose the “muffin top”, “bye-bye arms”, “thick thighs” etc. You should know that exercises for spot treating does not work effectively.
-Stubborn belly fat can often stick around even after all of their strongest efforts with crunches, cardio alone and clean eating.
+Some of the requests that Shape Plus personal trainers hear from ladies are to lose the “muffin top”, “bye-bye arms”, “thick thighs,” etc. You should know that exercises for spot treating do not work effectively.
+Stubborn belly fat can often stick around even after all of their strongest efforts with crunches, cardio alone, and clean eating.
 More women are strength training now than they ever have before.

-You ask, “WHY?”
-As with most related fitness subjects, the answer is not always straight forward.
-There are very complicated explanations concerning EPOC (Excess Post-Exercise Oxygen Consumption), and your metabolism in regards to hormone stimulation.
+You ask, “WHY?” as with most related fitness subjects, and the answer is not always straightforward.
+There are very complicated explanations concerning EPOC (Excess Post-Exercise Oxygen Consumption), and your metabolism in regard to hormone stimulation.

 *There’s no guarantee of specific results.